paglobal/augmented-tabflow/README.md

 - (maybe) reduce minimum chrome version
 - (maybe, please be careful) delete unneeded icons. be sure not to break anything. look for instances of `icon` and `sl-icon` element with `name="<icon-name>"`
 - (maybe) implement internationalization
-- (maybe) support moving whole windows
 -
 - try updating the tld list from time to time

 ### Store Listing

+- advise users to always look out for updates and probably suggest how
+- remove old video
 - upload new video
-- link to chrome keyboard shortcuts page and other necessary pages
 - attribute projects that made this project possible
-- update screenshots. show some fullscreen, some with sessions, some with tabs, etc
+- update screenshots. show some fullscreen, some with sessions, show some with split screen, some with tabs, etc
+- acknowledge that certain features are only supported and directly enabled by the extension (eg. fullscreen and splitscreen)
+- blends with your browser (light and dark modes)

-### Help Dialog
+### Help Page

+- create help page and remove help dialog
 - attribute projects that made this project possible
 - document behaviour concerning interacting with bookmarking from mobile
 - (maybe) document the fact that there's no need to restore old tabs